- with connection of an external audio device (mP3 player, audio player, USB flash drive, phone, etc);

 Additional input: plug connector.

-Connect the audio player plug to the 3.5mm jack
+Connect the audio player plug to the 3.5 mm male connector (Jack)

 Select "AUX" from the drop-down list 4, then select the desired track on your audio player.
 The artist name or track title is not displayed on the system screen.